elr0p3/FileSysStat/README.md

 ## To run the program
-Type 'make && make grun' inside the current project.
+Type `make && make grun` inside the current project.

 ## Description